mahiealam/visual-asymmetry-digital-consent/README.md

 All tabular data, behavioral telemetry, and statistical outputs are fully available within the `/data` directory of this repository.

 **5.2GB Screenshot Corpus:** Due to GitHub file size constraints, the complete dataset of automated cookie banner screenshots generated during the Phase 1 computational audit is hosted externally.
 It can be accessed and downloaded via Zenodo:
-> `[INSERT YOUR ZENODO/OSF LINK HERE]`
+> 10.5281/zenodo.22030854

 ## ⚙️ Reproducibility
 To replicate the statistical analyses and figure generation:
 1. Clone this repository to your local machine.
 2. Ensure you have Python 3.9+ installed along with `pandas`, `numpy`, `scipy`, `statsmodels`, and `seaborn`.
-3. Open and run `src/Pipeline_GIT.ipynb`.
+3. Open and run `src/Pipeline.ipynb`.
 The notebook is configured to read directly from the `/data` directory and will reproduce all odds ratios, confidence intervals, and p-values reported in the manuscript.

 ## 📝 License
 This project is licensed under the MIT License.